ST10254797/AgriEnergyConnects/README.md

 ### 4. Build and Run the Application

 #### Using Visual Studio:
-1. Open the solution file (Prog_POE.sln) in Visual Studio
+1. Open the solution file (AgriEnergyConnects.sln) in Visual Studio
 2. Build the solution (Ctrl+Shift+B)
 3. Press F5 to run the application